 Rating System and Room Reservations

-The Trop Poker Club uses a customized rating system that tracks your play by “zapping” your poker club card every hour, while you sit on any live game.
-Each live game earns comp dollars that are accumulative for six months.
-Partial or full comps can be used toward room charges, including taxes and room fees.
-The minimum average hours required for our reduced poker rates is four.
+The Tropicana Poker Club uses the Bravo rating system that tracks your play every hour, while you sit on any live game.
+Once seated, the dealer will swipe you in!
+Each live game earns comp dollars which are now 1 for 1 with the new Advantage Club for use in the Quarter.
+Accumulated comp dollars may also be applied toward room charges or used to purchase selected show tickets.
+The minimum average hours required for our reduced poker room rates is four hours.
 To check your average, please call 1-888-POKER-AC.

 Where do I register for a tournament?

 Registration takes place one hour before each tournament, at the tournament podium, which is centrally located in the poker room.
 Registration will remain open until the end of the third blind level.
 Once sold out, alternates will be selected based on their position in line.
 During the first three (3) rounds of the tournament and as seats become available, the player is allowed to register and be seated in the tournament and will be issued chips that were subject to the blinds that occurred in that seat.

 Can I pre-register or register by phone?